New Homes Development 11.11 01

-From setbacks to optimism sums up a common theme among professionals involved in the UK’s housing sector when reflecting on this year.
+When reflecting on this year, ‘from setbacks to optimism’, sums up a common theme among professionals involved in the UK’s housing sector.
 We caught up with one of our senior surveyors, Max Fellows, in our development team, who takes a deep dive into the 2024 housing market and considers a variety of factors which are affecting the industry – for good and bad.

 This has been driven by several key factors including:

-- Interest rate projections: The Bank of England has reduced interest rates again in Q4/2024, potentially reaching 3% by early 2026.
+• Interest rate projections: The Bank of England has reduced interest rates to 4.75%, with further cuts expected potentially reaching 3.5% by 2026

-- House price trends: The Halifax House Price Index reported a 0.3% month-on-month increase in house prices for the third consecutive month.
+• House price trends: The Halifax House Price Index reported a 0.2% month-on-month increase in house prices for the fourth consecutive month

-Major players in the market are adopting varied strategies: some are focusing on margins, impacting their competitiveness, while others are selling serviced land parcels on large sites to mitigate risks, release capital, and acquire smaller sites.
+Major players in the market are adopting varied strategies: some are focusing on margins, and improving their competitiveness, while others are selling serviced land parcels on large sites to mitigate risks, release capital, and acquire smaller sites.

 Greenfield and Urban Land Values